Procedure for Management of Major Capital Projects

 10. In cases where the Project Sponsor identifies that the revised budget estimates cannot be accommodated through program revision without serious impact on feasibility of the project, the Project Sponsor retains the right to ask VPC and CPDC for consideration of additional funding.
 This resubmission may apply at any stage of the design process.
 Additional funding will be considered by the Board of Regents based on the recommendation of the CPDC and after appropriate recommendation through VPC and the Board of Regents Finance Committee.

-11. The contract documents are issued in accordance with the Procedure for Using Public Tender.
+11. The contract documents are issued in accordance with the Procedure for Open Call for Bids.
 The Project Management team evaluates the tender results and prepares a recommendation with regard to contract award.
 The Director of Engineering and Construction, Campus Facilities Management reviews all tender results and recommendations and forwards recommendation to the Associate Vice-President (Facilities).

 12. The Project Management Team carries out construction management and administration.
 Periodic updates on project status are made to the Steering Committee, stakeholder groups, VPC, and CPDC.